Starbucks unions: 2022 strikes

-The longest Starbucks Union strike lasted 64 days, beginning on July 11, 2022 and ending on September 15, 2022 at the 874 Commonwealth Avenue location in Brookline, Massachusetts.
-This particular strike was sparked by a new hourly minimum policy that was going to be enforced on July 11, 2022.
-The policy was going to require workers to adjust their schedules to meet a minimum availability of hours.
-The workers at the Brookline Starbucks walked out on July 11, 2022.
-Strikers set up camp at the entrance to the restaurant and picketed for 64 days.
+The longest Starbucks union strike lasted 64 days, beginning on July 11, 2022, and ending on September 15, 2022, at the 874 Commonwealth Avenue location in Brookline, Massachusetts in the United States.
+This particular strike was sparked by a new policy that would require workers to adjust their schedules to meet a minimum availability of hours.
+The workers at this Starbucks walked out on July 11, 2022 (when the policy was to take effect), picketing at the entrance for 64 days.